 From Whitney <email@example.com>:

-Whitney Wetherill continues her class on Drawing for Beginners on Mondays at 10am and Wednesdays at NOON.
+Whitney Wetherill continues her class on Drawing for Beginners on Mondays at 10 am and THURSDAYS at 11 am.
 THIS IS A SLIGHT SCHEDULE CHANGE.
 Each class runs slightly over an hour.
 An interest, a pencil, and any kind of paper are all you need!
 She does this out of the kindness of her heart but encourages attendees to donate $5 per class to any food bank of your choice.
 Enrollment is required.

 I would LOVE to have you and I'm hoping the new time slot helps some people to be able to join.